Reviewing Genesis Healthcare (OTCMKTS:GENN) and The Ensign Group (NASDAQ:ENSG)

 |2.80

-The Ensign Group has a consensus price target of $86.17, suggesting a potential downside of 0.90%.
-Given The Ensign Group’s higher probable upside, analysts clearly believe The Ensign Group is more favorable than Genesis Healthcare.
+The Ensign Group has a consensus target price of $86.17, suggesting a potential upside of 1.60%.
+Given The Ensign Group’s higher possible upside, analysts clearly believe The Ensign Group is more favorable than Genesis Healthcare.

-Genesis Healthcare has a beta of 1.07, meaning that its stock price is 7% more volatile than the S&P 500.
-Comparatively, The Ensign Group has a beta of 1.01, meaning that its stock price is 1% more volatile than the S&P 500.
+Genesis Healthcare has a beta of 1.07, suggesting that its stock price is 7% more volatile than the S&P 500.
+Comparatively, The Ensign Group has a beta of 1.01, suggesting that its stock price is 1% more volatile than the S&P 500.

+2.3% of Genesis Healthcare shares are held by institutional investors.
+Comparatively, 86.8% of The Ensign Group shares are held by institutional investors.
+36.6% of Genesis Healthcare shares are held by insiders.
+Comparatively, 6.2% of The Ensign Group shares are held by insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock is poised for long-term growth.

 Summary